Title: Angel of Anywhere

 Starring: Briana Evigan, Ser’Darius Blain, Axel Roldos

 What It Is: A short film that centers on the Anywhere bar, where compassionate male stripper Angel (Roldos) possesses the power to not only fix faulty electronics but damaged goods in human form too.

 What We Think: Essentially a snapshot of working life for Angel, who as we’re following with a gliding tracking shot as the film opens, fixes a broken light bulb with the flick of his wrist.
 In the privacy of a back room, Angel entertains timid customer Michelle (Evigan) and later, rowdy punter Brian (Blain).
 Although he’s almost nude, it’s Angel’s customers that are the most exposed, as their emotions are laid bare in what quickly become therapy sessions.
 Written by Kate Murdoch and Casey Nelson, there’s a natural touch to the script with dialogue ranging from innocent to awkward, positioning the audience as a fly on the wall, listening to raw conversations that should be unheard.

-Our Grade: B, Kicklighter’s stylish short film flows effortlessly and boasts a committed cast who, in a mere 16 minutes, is able to bring depth to their roles.
+Our Grade: B, Kicklighter’s stylish short film flows effortlessly and boasts a committed cast who, in a mere sixteen minutes, are able to bring depth to their roles.
 Aside from a few exchanges between secondary characters that slightly tarnish the superb subtly of the film, Angel of Anywhere is a taut examination of human insecurities, with a sprinkle of the supernatural.